Phillies Prospect Power Rankings, third edition

 2017 stats: .183/.299/.238, 2 2B, 1 3B, 1 HR, 21 BB, 30 K in 35 games at Triple-A Lehigh Valley

-Yes, that slash line doesn’t seem deserving of the top spot on a power ranking of the top prospects in a fertile crop that is the Phillies farm system.
+Yes, that slash line doesn’t seem deserving of the top spot in a power ranking of the top prospects in a fertile crop that is the Phillies farm system.
 But we’re not as down on J.P., perhaps because there have been real signs of life lately.
 Perhaps it’s not really a coincidence that the IronPigs (winners of 12 in a row entering Thursday) have been piping hot just as Crawford has got going at the plate.
 Crawford is hitting .240 in May (nearly 100 points higher than his April batting average) but the better numbers to look at are his .356 OBP this month and a rise in his walk rate and drop in his strikeout rate.
-He has more walks (nine) than strikeouts (8) this month.
+He has more walks (nine) than strikeouts (eight) this month.
 Those numbers are more in line for a player who had more career minor league walks (190) than strikeouts (184) upon arriving at Triple-A a year ago.
 Frankly, we’d be surprised if Crawford doesn’t go on a tear pretty soon given his improved plate discipline in the last month.
 With that skill set in place and a consistent glove at a premium position, we still have faith in Crawford.

 Estimated Time of Arrival to Phillies: 2018